Russia–South Africa relations: Russian invasion of Ukraine

+African National Congress support for Russia

+South Africa's ruling political party since 1994, the ANC, has notably not condemned the Russian invasion of Ukraine.
+A position which the ANC has received criticism for from opposition parties, public commentators, academics, civil society organisations, and former ANC members.
+The ANC Youth League has meanwhile condemned sanctions against Russia and denounced NATO's eastward expansion as "fascistic".
+Officials representing the ANC Youth League acted as international observers for Russia's staged referendum to annex Ukrainian territory conquered during the war.
+In February 2024 ANC Secretary-General Fikile Mbalula attended a "forum on combating Western neocolonialism" hosted by Russia, thereby drawing further criticism for the party's perceived support for Russia's invasion.

+The ANC has received large donations from the Putin-linked Russian oligarch Viktor Vekselberg, whilst the party's investment arm, Chancellor House, has a joint investment with Vekselberg in a South African manganese mine.

 Economic ties

 South African exports to Russia are dominated by food products and capital equipment.

 As of 2022 South African companies have invested R77 billion (US$5.13 billion) in Russia.
 This includes investments by major South African companies such as Naspers (owner of Mail.ru), AB Inbev (formally SABMiller) and Barloworld.
 South Africa has invested a further R25 billion in the BRICS bank thereby further tying the country to Russia.
 Russia's investments in South Africa in the same period amounted to R23 billion (US$1.5 billion).